 “I’ve come to realize that although talent is evenly distributed amongst the human race, opportunity is generally not”– Seun Odukomaiya, Managing Partner KBSO Consulting

 Acknowledging the disparity in opportunity for women and minorities in Science, Technology, Engineering, and Mathematics (STEM) is easy.
 While it varies across occupational clusters, the majority of STEM workers in the U.S. are white (69%) and male (65%).
 Seun Odukomaiya and Kelley Bieghler of KBSO Consulting felt North Central offered them the opportunity to move the knowledge of those statistics into action for change by expanding opportunities for female students and students of color in STEM fields.
-In honor of their commitment, two seniors, pursuing a career in STEM from the NCHS class of 2021 (one female and one person of color) will each be awarded a $15,000 scholarship toward college tuition, renewable annually for up to four years.
+In honor of their commitment, two seniors, Lemyiah Jewell and Xavier Gibbons, from the NCHS class of 2021 who are pursuing a career in STEM will each be awarded a $15,000 scholarship toward college tuition, renewable annually for up to four years.

 KBSO has spent the last several years participating in MEP designs for school construction projects around Washington Township.
 In this work, they saw the diversity of their KBSO staff reflected in MSDWT students and staff and knew their $120,000 investment would be well placed.
 “These projects have given us at KBSO an opportunity to grow our company and highlight our abilities.
 We are extremely grateful for our partnership.
 When we considered our goal of providing opportunity for well qualified diverse students, MSD Washington Township seemed a natural fit given the alignment of our shared commitments to diversity and inclusion and the district’s history of academic excellence.” -Kelley Bieghler, Managing Partner KBSO Consulting